Safety Tips For Roof Restoration

 They can be made of metal, plastic, wood, or rubber.
 Some models are adjustable to accommodate different heights.
 For example, ladder guards can be attached directly to the side rails of a ladder or placed over the top rungs.

-Stay alert while working on roofs.
+Stay alert while working on roofs to reduce risk of injury.
 Always pay attention to your surroundings.
 Avoid distractions such as talking on cell phones or listening to music.

 Make sure you know of potential hazards, such as loose shingles, nails protruding from boards, or debris near the roof’s edge.